Executive Summary

 GPU Pricing Trajectory

-2023-2024: Severe GPU shortage, inflated prices 2025: Supply normalizing, prices stabilizing 2026 forecast:
+- 2023-2024: Severe GPU shortage, inflated prices across all tiers

-Trend: GPU prices declining 15-20% year-over-year as supply improves
+Trend: GPU prices declining 15-20% year-over-year as supply improves.

 Cloud API Pricing Trends